What it Job Satisfaction?

 Keeping in mind job satisfaction will vary for every person.
 We will discuss the main ground rules to build a healthy workplace.
 These trends show what new generations require.
 Avoiding discussing deeply scientific approaches most of us already know, such as Maslow’s hierarchy of needs (1943) or Herzberg’s hygiene factors (1968).

 A recent study by SHRM, Society for Human Resource Management, shows that only 38% of the workforce is very satisfied with their current job while 51% is somewhat satisfied.
-A stat shows two out of every five persons are willing to look for new opportunities in the upcoming year.
+A stat shows two out of every five persons are willing to look for new opportunities in the upcoming year due to job dissatisfaction.
 It is hard to understand our current situation.
 We invite you to comment on how you think these stats may have been altered during the Covid pandemic.

 A person’s attitude or thoughts will affect their behavior.
 It can cause someone to underachieve or overachieve in their personal and professional life.
 It will also impact a person’s well-being.
 If you are spending most of your time at work the repercussions in your personal life will be reflected in your mental and physical health.

 - Employee performance -Many studies have been carried out to analyze the famous phrase, “a happy worker is a productive worker”.
 Most of them show that job satisfaction doesn’t have a direct impact on performance.
 The study shows if there is a greater level of performance required in the job will increase job satisfaction.
 Most low-performance jobs are carried out for economical survival reasons, whilst on the opposite side would include the self-actualization factor.

 - Employee absenteeism – Also, it is a common belief that unhappy employees will have higher absenteeism.
 It is not that they won’t show up to work as they need to earn money.
 But the survey shows a satisfied employee is more likely to show up even if they have a cold.